-Federal or Commonwealth: Malcolm Turnbull (prime minister, Liberal Party) and Barnaby Joyce (deputy prime minister, National Party)
+Federal or Commonwealth: Scott Morrison (prime minister, Liberal Party) and Michael McCormack (deputy prime minister, National Party)

-New South Wales: Mike Baird (premier, Liberal) and Troy Grant (deputy premier, National)
+New South Wales: Gladys Berejiklian (premier, Liberal) and John Barilaro (deputy premier, National)

-Queensland: Annastacia Palaszczuk (premier, Labor) and Jackie Trad (deputy premier, Labor)
+Queensland: Annastacia Palaszczuk (premier, Labor) and Steven Miles (deputy premier, Labor)

-South Australia: Jay Weatherill (premier, Labor) and John Rau (deputy premier, Labor)
+South Australia: Steven Marshall (premier, Liberal) and Vickie Chapman (deputy premier, Liberal)

-Tasmania: Will Hodgman (premier, Liberal) and Jeremy Rockliff (deputy premier, Liberal)
+Tasmania: Peter Gutwein (premier, Liberal) and Jeremy Rockliff (deputy premier, Liberal)

-Victoria: Daniel Andrew (premier, Labor) and James Merlino (deputy premier, Labor)
+Victoria: Daniel Andrews (premier, Labor) and James Merlino (deputy premier, Labor)

-Western Australia: Colin Barnett (premier, Liberal) and Liza Harvey (deputy premier, Liberal)
+Western Australia: Mark McGowan (premier, Labor) and Roger Cook (deputy premier, Labor)

 Australian Capital Territory: Andrew Barr (chief minister, Labor)